Cap gun: Other uses

 Caps have occasionally been used in toys other than cap guns where an explosive effect is desired.
 One example would be the "Thunder Punch" version of the He-Man action figure from the original 1980s Masters of the Universe toy line.
 Ring caps were placed in a "backpack" integrated into the figure, which contained the striking mechanism for the caps (as well as tiny vents to allow smoke from a triggered cap to escape).
 This mechanism was triggered by drawing the figure's spring-loaded right arm back and releasing it to swing forward; the explosion of the cap was intended to simulate a thunderous noise caused by the superhuman power of the character's punch.
 Similar cap firing mechanisms for toy soldiers were produced in Germany for the Elastolin and Lineol toy soldiers and artillery pieces.

-Another example is a relatively new type of Airsoft, called Hybrid Guns.
-Hybrid guns use small round BBs in the tip of a casing, usually designed to mimic that of its respective magazine.
-The caps are placed behind the casing.
+A relatively new type of Airsoft, known as hybrid guns, use small round BBs in the tip of a casing, usually designed to mimic that of its respective magazine.
+Caps are placed behind the casing.
 In electric models, the caps are burst, and the pressure is used to propel the BB forward in a manner similar to real firearms.
 The leftover energy is then sometimes put to use simulating recoil and a blowback system that ejects the casings.

-Also, caps are used in toy flare guns.
+Caps are used in toy flare guns.
 The cap propels one or two pyrotechnic star loads in flares.

-Another use is in so-called "cap bombs"; devices roughly in the shape of an aerial bomb that contain a firing mechanism in the nose capable of holding a single cap, either plastic or paper (cut from a strip), though types are not interchangeable due to the mutually exclusive design.
+"Cap bombs" are devices roughly in the shape of an aerial bomb that contain a firing mechanism in the nose capable of holding a single cap, either plastic or paper (cut from a strip), though types are not interchangeable due to the mutually exclusive design.
 With the newer designs they have both the paper cap or plastic cap.
 When dropped on a hard surface, the impact detonates the cap.

-Another use is in "exploding pens" which are devices that look like ink pens but these contain an anvil where the explosive cap is placed, then a spring-loaded lever is pulled back and held in place by the cap of the pen.
+"Exploding pens" are devices that look like ink pens but these contain an anvil where the explosive cap is placed, then a spring-loaded lever is pulled back and held in place by the cap of the pen.
 The pen is then ready to leave around or given to another person as a practical joke.
 When an unsuspecting person pulls the cap of the pen off, the spring drives the lever against the explosive cap for a surprise bang.

 Tri-ang Railways in the UK utilised caps in some of their OO gauge range of model rolling stock and accessories for toy play effect in the 1960s such as an exploding box car, a detonating rocket on their carrier transporter and an exploding fog signal accessory to mimic the effect of track detonators.